UKHD-NP/atacseq_snakemake_new/README.md

 The pipeline begins with an initialization rule (`AAA_initialization`), which ensures that all required outputs are properly organized.

 #### **2. Genome Index Generation**
-If a genome index is not already available, the rule `generate_genome_index` creates it using BWA-MEM2 and with samtools.
+If a genome index is not already available, the rule `generate_genome_index` creates it using BWA-mem2 and with samtools.
 This step ensures that the reference genome is prepared for efficient read alignment.
 The output includes `.bwt`, `.fai`, and other index files necessary for mapping.

 #### **3. Adapter Trimming**
 The `cutadapt_PE` rule trims sequencing adapters from paired-end reads using Cutadapt.
 The Cutadapt parameters in this ATAC-seq pipeline are optimized for typical Nextera-based library preparation and sequencing on NextSeq/NovaSeq platforms.
 The `--nextseq-trim=20` parameter addresses the two-color chemistry’s tendency to produce poly-G artifacts by trimming 3’ bases with quality scores below 20.
-The `--minimum-length 20` filters out reads shorter than 20 bp, removing adapter dimers and fragments too short for meaningful peak calling.
+The `--minimum-length 20` setting filters out reads shorter than 20 bp, removing adapter dimers and fragments too short for meaningful peak calling.
 On the basis of [this](https://pmc.ncbi.nlm.nih.gov/articles/PMC10035359/) and [this](https://training.galaxyproject.org/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.html) practical example was the value chosen for this parameter.
 The adapter sequences (set in the configfile) match the Illumina adapter sequences, ensuring proper removal of ligated adapters.

 For Illumina HiSeq/MiSeq (non-NextSeq), replace `--nextseq-trim` with generic quality trimming (e.g., `-q 20`), as poly-G artifacts are absent.
 If using TruSeq adapters, update `-a`/`-A` to the correct sequences in the configfile.
 For lower-quality data (e.g., degraded samples), relax `-q` to 20–25 to avoid excessive read loss.
 Always validate parameters using FastQC or MultiQC to ensure adapter removal and fragment size distribution align with expectations.